 Although running low on stock after a very busy period in the cafe we run in Bakewell, we decided that we MUST walk on Tuesday.
 Sue asked if we could go up onto Kinder Scout.
 For those of you that don't know, this is NOT a benevolent young lad in a uniform, but Derbyshire's highest point.
 Not a mountain in the accepted 'pointy' form, but a high plateau consisting mainly of peat - yes, the stuff you put on your garden!
 It can be a dangerous place in bad conditions (it has it's own mountain rescue service to prove the point), but today it was as benign and beautiful as I've ever seen it.
 We set off after parking the car on the A57 Snake pass, a winding road that runs between Manchester and Sheffield, to the sounds of skylarks and curlews.
 Oh what a delight this day was already.
 The streams down from the moor were looking quite healthy too after recent rains, so we had plenty of bubbling, dancing water sounds to accompany us on the climb up.
+So, we booted up, and got ourselves ready for the ascent up to 1,000 feet.

 Don't forget, if you left click on any of the pictures, you'll get a larger version of it.